rcc-uchicago/env_bootcamp/Day1/_episodes/04-pipefilter.md

 ~~~
 {: .output}

-And now we send the output ot this pipe, through another pipe, to `head`, so that the full pipeline becomes:
+And now we send the output of this pipe, through another pipe, to `head`, so that the full pipeline becomes:

 ~~~
 $ wc -l *.pdb | sort -n | head -n 1
 ~~~
-{: .bash}
+{: .language-bash}

 ~~~
    9  methane.pdb